One unit of credit equals four semester hours.

 Human behavior is viewed as the result of the processing of environmental information.
 The aim of the course is to understand the underlying mechanisms by which humans process this information.
 Topics include memory, decision making, perception, attention, comprehension, problem solving and reasoning.
 Students will perform computer simulations of several classic experiments and will conduct and write a report on an original experiment on some topic in cognitive psychology.
 Prerequisites: PSY 210, PSY 355/MTH 345 and PSY 356.

 PSY 436 Psychology Research Seminar

 This course entails in-depth work in selected research areas.
 Research areas will vary and will have a focus on analytical thinking, computer skills and research presentation.
-Professional issues topics such as the professional role of psychologists, ethics, APA style and psychological scientific thinking are addressed.
-Prerequisites: PSY 210, PSY 355/ MTH 345, PSY 356, and consent of instructor.
+Students will learn about topics such as the professional role of psychologists, ethics, APA style and psychological scientific thinking.
+Prerequisites: PSY 210, PSY 355/ MTH 345, PSY 356 and consent of instructor.

 PSY 449 Research Mentorship

 See PSY 349.
 Repeatable for credit.
 Pass/No Pass grading.
 Prerequisites: PSY 349, PSY 355/MTH 345 and PSY 356, and consent of the instructor and department chair.

 PSY 492 Readings in Psychology